 To further promote and highlight the issue, ACWA will be publishing a kinship care themed edition of our child, youth and family work journal developing practice incorporating papers presented at the ACWA 2018 conference as well as recommendations arising from the Kinship Care National Forum.

-In the meantime, ACWA is establishing a reference group made up of representatives from government agencies, NGOs and academia across Australia, to guide and support the project.
-Those interested in participating are invited to contact ACWA via: email@example.com
+ACWA has established a steering committee and reference group made up of representatives from government agencies, NGOs and academia across Australia, to guide and support the project.